AnesSAD/Pitting_corrosion-CNRS/README.md

 ## How to use it

 ### Semi-automatic annotation using fast marching
+Fast marching is based on the calculation of intensity gradients.

 <p align="center">
   <strong>Contours found by fast marching :</strong><br><br>
   <img src="images/fast_marching_result.png" alt="FM" width="800"/>
 </p>

-From right to left : area of high intensity gradients, distance map and contours found by fast marching method.
+From right to left : area of high intensity gradients, distance map and contours found by fast marching method (background subtracted from the image).
 A demonstration of the script is also available at [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/AnesSAD/Pitting_corrosion-CNRS/blob/main/notebooks/fast_marching_annotation.ipynb).

 ### Model training